Reza-Neyestani/Reza-Neyestani/README.md

 ### Hi there 👋 my name is Reza

 <p>
-I am IT Engineering from Tehran, Iran who is an back-end developer, DevOps enthusiast, loves Music And Travels, always learning new things, ready for discussions and make new projects.
+I am IT Engineering from Tehran, Iran who is an back-end developer, DevOps enthusiast, always learning new things, ready for discussions and make new projects.
 </p>

 <hr>